Frequently Asked Questions

 The children at the pre-schools are from two years old up to six years old, after which they will move into Standard 1 at their nearest primary school.

-What will I be helping with?
+Volunteer opportunities in Africa – what will I be helping with?

 The emphasis is on teaching the children the alphabet, numbers, how to count, and how to write using games, songs, and rhymes.
 You will assist the pre-school teachers who have had training from previous volunteers, and they will welcome any new ideas you may be able to give them.
 Helping at the pre-schools is truly inspiring and great fun!
 Please read the section about Pre-schools in the document called Information for Teaching Volunteers for more information.